Guidelines for Authors (Papers):

-The author’s identity should not otherwise be revealed in the manuscript.
-The title should be repeated on the first page of the text.
-The manuscript will be evaluated for two reviewers; if the reports are contradictory a third reviewer will be asked to evaluate the manuscript.
-Once the paper is accepted to be published, all the rights will be reserved to Diego Portales University.
 Please submit manuscripts as an email attachment to firstname.lastname@example.org.
-(Please attach the document as a DOC or RTF file.).
-A concise abstract is required (maximum length 200 words).
-The abstract should state briefly the purpose of the research, the principal results, and major conclusions.
+(Please attach the document as a .docx file.).
+A concise abstract is required (maximum length 300 words).
+The abstract should state briefly the purpose of the research, the methodological approach, the principal results, and major conclusions.
 An abstract is often referred to separately from the article, so it must be able to stand alone.
 Immediately after the abstract, provide a maximum of 5 keywords, avoiding general and plural terms and multiple concepts.

 - Font: Use Times New Roman in 12 point size.

 - Spacing between sentences: Type one space after the period (or other punctuation at the end of a sentence).